 Get highly pure proteins with Strep-Tactin®XT resin

 One of the key advantageous of the Strep-tag® system is to achieve unparalleled protein purity (> 95 %) after purification of recombinant proteins independent of the expression host.
-This makes is system advantegous to other affinity purification systems like His-tag.
+This makes the system advantegous to other affinity purification systems like His-tag.

 The 3rd generation Strep-tag® system with its new features makes it suitable for additional applications: